ds-rants/ds-rants/posts/2025/2025_10_00_yall_motherfuckers_need_tests/index.md

 >
 > _Michael C. Feathers, Working Effectively with Legacy Code_

-##

-Writing tests in data science is particularly difficult because most of the objects we deal with are collections of items, usually quite complex, and which are only independent in the best case scenarios but most likely related to each other in some kind of nasty way.
-How many time did you had to do an analysis in which on record at a given time strongly influence what was to be done on surrounding elements but only until variable B changes to a different value ?

-You don't believe me?
-Let's assume for ungodly reasons, that you can only use 50% of your dataset for training your model, are you keeping the latest 50%, the oldest, or randomly discarding data?
-Even if we strip out this made-up convoluted scenario, I cannot recall since I started working in the industry, a single real-life dataset in which time played no role at all in some kind of weird way or disguised influence (say goodbye to your kaggle/tutorial static datasets).

-This is a strong yet hidden form of coupling which is difficult to express in automated tests (unit- or integration) but is a major concern for any king of data science workflow.
-This is a question that can remain largely unaddressed in the pure 'developer' world because as long as the object themselves remain valid and the code processing them remains correct, then the system is working properly.

-Now, let's examine:
+## I Am A Simple Data Scientist, Are Your Sure I Need Test?

+Which blog are you on? _**Data Science Rants!**_ Of course you need tests!

+### Why Should I Test?

+Larger context, all good dev do it, this is a solved problem in the dev world

+Finally, a lot of recent advances in the Developer and DevOps world have yet to make their entry in the data world ([Data: The Land That DevOps Forgot](https://www.youtube.com/watch?v=459-H33is6o))

+Here's my pseudo-standard definition:

+- **Unit-tests:** performed to validate the behavior of isolated functions and methods (more rarely classes and modules).
+Fast: < 1 ms.

+  My personal grain of salt: Without any dependency to I/O or external systems (disk access, internet, database...), with absolute control of inputs and precise evaluations of outputs.

+- **Integration tests:** performed on a collection of functions, usually at the level of classes and modules.
+Slower in general but a few secondes max.

+  I/O becomes possible, but my hot-take is: you should only interact with local elements (mostly disk, local database replica, components or binaries from other sub-systems) and nothing that touches the internet.

+- **Acceptance tests:** performed on critical paths of the system to ensure key functionalities.
+Much slower and should aim to be around a few minutes or even lower, otherwise they are ran less often.

+  Here, you can interact with other external systems over the network database and such.

+### Yet Most Data Science Project Fail To Ever Reach Production

+This means were are wasting time, money, and worst we are wasting efforts in dead projects when we could do more interesting and useful things for our kind.

+There are some valid reasons, in data science we are usually in a much worse situation than developers find themselves in.
+Most of the times we need to produce large amount of code and analysis to determine if a given model has at least a chance to be even remotely useful.
+Small changes over time in the data distribution tend to have tremendous impact over machine learning systems, even though the data model itself stays accurate.
+And you know when that happens? _All time for every damn use-case!_

+This means we need discipline, and one hell of a kind!
+We need to important key practices from other disciplines of IT, that have demonstrated effectiveness to create reliable software.

+One of these practices is testing.

 ## The Different Strategies Of Testing

-#### 1. Writing No Tests At All
+### 1. Writing No Tests At All

 You sir, are a dangerous.
 You should be thrown in jail, and your ugly, dishonest and deceiving notebook code should be lit on fire.
-You are basically handing over a pile of garbage to your coworkers and yell as you exit the building: "And good luck with any changes in business requirements, upgrade in package versions, refactoring or generally future evolutions..."
+You are basically handing over a pile of garbage to your coworkers and yell as you exit the building: "And good luck with any changes in business requirements, upgrade in package versions, refactoring or generally future evolutions, because you know it works on my machine..."

 I despise you with every fiber of my being and will definitively high five you at the first occasion... in the face... with a shovel!

-#### 2. Writing Tests After Writing The Code
+### 2. Writing Tests After Writing The Code

 Either you probably have good intentions and don't know how to do it but you heart is in a good place.
 Or you have been told to write tests and you reluctantly follow the orders as a good soldier.
 Regardless there are a few problems with that approach:

 1. Assuming you are a not complete moron, you have at least manually run and tested your code visually, made sure it compiled.
    Then, the idea of writing a automated test already start to loose meaning because you just saw it with you own eyes: the code is running.

-2. Because your code has not be written with testability as a core requirement, then writing the test afterwards will be extremely painful.
+1. Because your code has not be written with testability as a core requirement, then writing the test afterwards will be extremely painful.
    Good luck being able to isolate some deterministic behavior in a 100 lines of spaghetti with mutation everywhere and no clear responsibilities.

-3. As a direct consequence, the tests also tend to become coupled with the implementation details, making them brittle, sometimes flaky, and generally more difficult to maintain.
+1. As a direct consequence, the tests also tend to become coupled with the implementation details, making them brittle, sometimes flaky, and generally more difficult to maintain.
    This is the typical case were you want to change one line in your production code, you clearly see it but then you also have to change 20 tests...

-4. Some large chunks of the system will very likely escape any form of testing (consequence of `2.`) because of the impossibility to control their inputs and outputs.
+1. Some large chunks of the system will very likely escape any form of testing (consequence of `2.`) because of the impossibility to control their inputs and outputs.

-#### 3. Writing Tests At The Same Time You Are Writing The Code
+### 3. Writing Tests At The Same Time You Are Writing The Code

 Now we are finally getting somewhere.
 Most of the issues mentioned in the previous section start to erode with the main exception of `N°3`.
 The main risk with writing tests at the same time as the code, is to increase the coupling between the test and the code, beyond what is strictly required, thus impairing maintainability and limiting future changes and evolution.

 However, there are cases were this approach can be actually fruitful, especially for certain scopes and contexts (More on that later).

-#### 4. Writing Tests Before You Write Any Code
+### 4. Writing Tests Before You Write Any Code

 At last, for any sleeping data scientist that managed to open an eyelid, this is the bread and butter of any self-respecting developer these days.
 This is how you do Test Driven Development, a.k.a. **TDD**, properly: